SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

-Finally, if you have completed the exercises on [using the cloud](../s6_the_cloud/using_the_cloud.md) consider checking out the [cml runner lunch](https://cml.dev/doc/ref/runner#--cloud) command that allows you to run your workflows on cloud resources instead of the GitHub actions runners.
+Finally, if you have completed the exercises on [using the cloud](../s6_the_cloud/using_the_cloud.md) consider checking out the [cml runner lunch](https://cml.dev/doc/ref/runner#--cloud) command that allows you to run your workflows on cloud resources instead of the GitHub action runners.